 These safeguards in the law inherently secure the investment of an investor in Ghana.

 Where a dispute arises between a licensee in a free zone and the Government in respect of an activity in the free zone, efforts shall be made through mutual discussion to reach an amicable settlement.

 More importantly, a dispute between a licensee and the Government in respect of an activity in a free zone which is not amicably settled through mutual discussions may be submitted at the option of the aggrieved party to an arbitration

 (a) in accordance with the rules of procedure for arbitration of the United Nations Commission of International Trade Law, or

 (b) in the case of a foreign investor, within the framework of a bilateral or multilateral agreement on investment protection to which the Government and the country of which the investor is a national are parties, or

-It is significant t note that, where in respect of a dispute, there is disagreement between the licensee and the Government as to the method of dispute settlement to be adopted, the choice of the licensee shall prevail.
+It is essential to note that, where in respect of a dispute, there is a disagreement between the licensee and the Government as to the method of dispute settlement to be adopted, the choice of the licensee shall prevail.

 © Legalstone Solicitors LLP